mitropoulosg/Readers-Writers-Problem/README.md

 make
 ./parent a b c d

-a:the name of the input file
+a:the name of the input file,
-b:the number of lines each segment must have c:the number of childs d:the number of request per child
+b:the number of lines each segment must have, c:the number of childs, d:the number of request per child

 I am using comments for extra information in the code.